chrisurf/docker-mysql/readme.md

 You can exit the mysql tool by typing `quit` or `exit`.

-Here you can also check out the version but with the mysql command and so much more.
-Finally the prompt has changed again.
+Finally the prompt has changed again and so you can check out the mysql version by using the mysql command.

 ```bash
 > SELECT @@version;